 Your son has just completed his Bear year and is moving on to Webelos.
 The Webelos program is different from the Tiger, Wolf, and Bear programs in several ways:

-- Webelos is a transitional program between Cub Scouts and Boy Scouts.
+- Webelos is a transitional program between Cub Scouts and Scouts BSA.
 During the next year and a half, we will be doing more traditional scout skills like first aid, fitness, outdoor skills, and scout craft (knots and things like that).

 - Instead of working on achievements, your son will be earning activity badges.
 The badges are vocation and interest oriented.